massclown/HalfSwordTrainerMod/README.md

 > **WARNING!** NPCs may continue attacking the dead player, so be prepared.

+## Possessing NPCs

+You can take control of other NPCs by "possessing" them

+Press `Ctrl + End` to possess the closest NPC to the currently possessed one, and `Ctrl + Home` to jump back to the original player.

+> **NOTE:** Sometimes the NPC you possess may be bugged.

 ## Other good things

 * UE4SS also enables the Unreal Engine console, which can be shown by pressing `F10` or `@`.
 It is useful to change video settings that are not exposed in Half Sword original UI.